Giving Up And Checking Out Of Social Interactions

 - You're with a new group of people, perhaps from a meet up, and it's become clear you have little in common with them, they aren't very interesting company, and some of them are even kind of unpleasant.

 Ways to recover from the apathetic, checked out feeling

 Obviously it doesn't help your cause to give up on a social event and become upset and detached.
-First, it clearly doesn't feel great to start an outing in high hopes, only to plummet into annoyance and disillusionment.
+First, it clearly doesn't feel great to start an outing in high spirits, only to plummet into annoyance and disillusionment.
 Practically, you can't do as much to improve your people skills or social life if a rough patch in an event causes you to give up on it entirely.
 There's also a chance that you won't make the best impression if you hang out with a group, then become silent and sullen halfway through the night.
-In my experience when this happens the others typically don't have a hugely negative reaction to it.
+In my experience when this happens everyone typically doesn't have a hugely negative response to it.
 They mostly assume you're too tired or shy to keep up, not that you're a jerk.
 Still, it would be better if you didn't get that way at all.

 Here are some things you can do:

 Don't think you can never feel discouraged or irked in a social situation

 This article isn't saying you should never have that reaction.
 Sometimes you will be at a get together that isn't going your way.
 As you're working on your people skills and confidence you will have frustrating, discouraging moments.
 But it's one thing to have those emotions and let them pass.
 It's another to let them unnecessarily ruin the rest of your night.